 There is demand from services to co-locate in safe & welcoming community spaces.
 In recent years this demand is growing, with increasing requests from other community groups to co-locate with MarionLIFE at their small centre, highlighting the need for a Community Hub at their Inner Southern location.

 Masterplan and Design Ethos

-The total proposed project has been independently costed at $11.5M, to acquire the land and to fund the planning, design and build phases.
+The total proposed project has been independently costed, to acquire the land and to fund the planning, design and build phases.
 An independent and professional land valuation has been sourced.
-The planning, design and build costs were provided by ROBB Project Consulting.

-A detailed budget and funding request has been provided to the State MP for Elder and Federal MP for Boothby.
-The project brief has also been provided to City of Marion.
-Staged and part-funding is sought from Local Council, State Government and Federal Government – a collaborative approach to support the positive community outcomes for Southern Adelaide residents.
-As part of the funding mix for the project to progress, non-government funding is also welcomed.
-The detailed budget and project proposal can be provided on request to groups interested in providing funding support for this project.
+The budget and funding request has been provided to our State MP for Elder and our Federal MP for Boothby.
+The project brief has also been provided to the City of Marion.
+Staged and part-funding is sought from Local Council, State Government and Federal Government for a collaborative approach to support the positive community outcomes for Southern Adelaide residents.
+As part of the funding mix for the project to progress, Non-Government / Philanthropic funding is also welcomed.
+The project proposal can be provided on request to groups interested in providing funding towards this project.

 WHO IS MARIONLIFE

 MarionLIFE Community Services Inc. is a not-for-profit community organisation that strives to provide meaningful, flexible and responsive care and support to individuals and families in need.

 MarionLIFE has been serving Adelaide’s Inner South from their location on Marion Road in Mitchell Park since 1985, and is a registered charity Accredited at Certificate Level of the Australian Service Excellence Standards.

 MarionLIFE’s ethos is to work from a place of community strengths rather than community needs.
 They seek to uncover and utilise the strengths within the local community as a means for sustainable development.
 MarionLIFE sees it as vital for a funded Community Hub to be co-designed with local community members.